How, where and why to buy, sell and trade Bitcoin Cash in the US.

 - The procedures are similar whether you’re buying on an open exchange or from a broker

 What to look for in an exchange

-Some of the main factors to consider are:
+The following are some of the main factors to consider:

 - Payment methods.
 You can make payments with cash, PayPal or a credit card.